wmjordan/Codist/README.md

 On the right side of the dialog, current version numbers are listed.
 And four drop-down list controls specify the behavior how version number parts are changed.

-Once you change the drop-down list control to a value rather than "Unchanged", the new version number will be displayed next to the current version number as a preview how it will be changed after next build.
+Once you change the drop-down list control to a value rather than "Unchanged", the new version number will be displayed next to the current version number as a preview how it will be changed before next build.

-Press the "Save" button to save the settings and Codist will change build numbers for you after future successful builds.
+Press the "Save" button to save the settings and Codist will change build numbers for you before future builds.

 **Note**: The build settings are saved in the _obj_ folder where the project file locates.